johannes-ed/rocket-league-session-tracker/README.md

 - Allows leaving before the last overtime replay is over or as soon as a forfeit happens.
 In these cases, the win/loss is based on the current standings.
 So if you abandon/crash while in the lead, it will count as a win.

 - No data is stored, when closing the app everything is reset.
 But the game can be restarted and the stats kept.

+- It does not and can not overlay on top of a full screen game unfortunately.